couchbase/n1k1/README.md

     - Ex: {a:1,b:2} and {b:2,a:1} are logically the same.
   - numbers also need to be canonicalized.
     - e.g., 0 vs 0.0 vs -0 are logically the same.
+  - reuses a json.Encoder instance to avoid allocations.

 ------------------------------------------
 ## Some features...